Al Wakrah: Geography

 Aerial shot of Ras Abu Fontas and northeast Al Wakrah in 2010.

 Al Wakrah is a coastal city with the Persian Gulf to its immediate east and is approximately 15 km south of the capital Doha.

 In a 2010 survey of Al Wakrah's coastal waters conducted by the Qatar Statistics Authority, it was found that its average depth was a shallow 2.25 meters and its average pH was 7.95.
 The waters had a salinity of 49.14 psu, an average temperature of 22.78 C and 6.6 mg/L of dissolved oxygen.

-Al Wakra's coastline features distinctive geological formations dating back to the Quaternary period.
+Al Wakrah's coastline features distinctive geological formations dating back to the Quaternary period.
 Prominent among these are ridges composed of cemented calcareous sandstone, colloquially termed calcarenite, and limestone exhibiting a pseudo-oolitic structure.
 These formations, presenting as modest escarpments or low-lying ridges, are parallel to the shoreline.
 Similar lithological structures are observable at various points along Qatar's coast, including the vicinities of Fuwayrit and Al Ghariyah.
 Geological evidence suggests these features were sculpted during a previous interglacial epoch, when ocean levels were higher.

 View of sand dunes and coastline of Al Wakrah beach.

 Near Jebel Al Wakrah, the coastline's topography is characterized by the presence of relict coastal dunes composed of eolianite, a sedimentary rock formed by the lithification of wind-deposited sand.
 These geological formations, now manifesting as low-relief hills, date back to the Late Pleistocene epoch, coinciding with a period of lower eustatic sea levels.

 Al Wakrah Spit

 The Al Wakrah Spit is a sandy, narrow spit that extends approximately 2.5 km into the Persian Gulf, forming a natural barrier.
 Historically, the spit was connected to the mainland at its northern extremity.
-However, subsequent coastal dynamics led to its separation from the shore by 1973.
+However, it separated from the shore by 1973.
 The morphology of the spit is characterized by two distinct inlets that bisect its length, creating a series of sandy ridges.
-The spit's evolution is primarily governed by the dominant north-westerly wind, locally referred to as the shamal.
-This prevailing atmospheric current generates wave fronts in a north-to-south direction, shaping the spit's form and orientation.
+The spit's form and orientation is largely determined by the dominant north-westerly wind, referred to as the shamal.

-To the west of the spit lies a lagoon, nestled between the natural formation and the artificially modified coastline of Al Wakrah.
-This protected body of water experiences a tidal range typical of the eastern Qatar coast, averaging between 0.5 m and 1 m.
+To the west of the spit lies a lagoon which experiences a tidal range typical of the eastern Qatar coast, averaging between 0.5 m and 1 m.
 The offshore area adjacent to the spit is characterized by sand banks, formed through the action of longshore currents.

-The sedimentary composition of the spit and its environs comprises a heterogeneous mixture of white oolitic sand, shell fragments, and detritus from coral reefs.
+The sedimentary composition of the spit is a heterogeneous mixture of white oolitic sand, shell fragments, and detritus from coral reefs.
 Occasional storm events result in wave overtopping, depositing sand onto the muddy substrate of the sheltered lagoonal area to the west.